Kyle-1213/research_2024/README.md

 In Pin directory, go to /source/tools

-Clone github repository git clone https://github.com/Kyle-1213/research_2024.git
+Clone github repository "git clone https://github.com/Kyle-1213/research_2024.git"

 The pinatrace tool is a modified version of the tool stored in the ManualExamples directory.
 This tool prints all read/write system calls.